IgorDuca/PythonRubikSolver/README.md

 ## :dart: About ##

-The Python Rubik's Cube Solver is a Python Open Source project that will help you to recognize and solve all of the moves available in a random suffled cube.
+The Python Magiccube is a Python Open Source project that will help you to recognize and solve all of the moves available in a random suffled cube.

 ## :sparkles: Features ##